dev-jq/Azkarra-Magento2-Theme-for-Core-Web-Vitals-and-PageSpeed/README.md

 | Progress step: Cart | :heavy_check_mark: |
 | Progress step: Login/register page | :heavy_check_mark: |
 | Customer details on checkout success page | :heavy_check_mark: |

-## :star: Why Azkarra?
-**This template is the best alternative to the basic Magento Luma template, which lacks many things.** Treat it as an excellent foundation for further developing more advanced 3rd party functionalities for your store!

-You **already have a ready M2 store and you can't afford to change the template?** But performance is keeping you awake at night?
-Take a look at the code and my unique optimization solutions and implement the selected solutions into your project!

-Planning to **migrate your store from Magento 1 to Magento 2**?
-The AZKARRA template is the ideal solution!
-Kickstart the development of your store with a clean and optimized template that not only boosts performance but also allows customization to meet your specific needs.

-:point_right: **Native theme** (based on Magento Luma), meticulously refined and optimized.

-:point_right: Achieve **high-performance** scores **without** relying on Hyva or PWA.

-:point_right: Multi-purpose **theme for any industry**: simple and aesthetic appearance without unnecessary effects that could slow down the store's performance.

-:point_right: Receive comprehensive PDF documentation and guidelines to maintain high performance while implementing additional external modules and functionalities.

-:point_right: **Free updates** in case of any potential issues.

-:point_right:  **One-time purchase without domain licenses!** Utilize Azkarra across multiple projects with ease!

 ## :speech_balloon: Customer reviews
 ![Customer review-Stattys](https://github.com/jq91/M2-AzkarraTheme-for-Core-Web-Vitals-and-SEO/blob/main/_readme-assets/benjamin-stattys_long.png)